#########################

 ============

-By default, the AlertManager dashboard points to the Ansible variable
+By default, the Alertmanager dashboard points to the Ansible variable

 ``kube_prometheus_stack_alertmanager_host`` and sits behind an ``Ingress``